gil-son/llm-engineering-lab/01-LLM-Fundamentals/01-1-What-is-an-LLM.md

 LLMs are at the core of modern AI applications like **ChatGPT, Claude, and Google Gemini**, and are transforming how businesses, developers, and users interact with machines.

+**Core idea:**
+> Instead of processing words sequentially (like RNNs), transformers look at *all words at once* to understand contextual relationships.

 ---

 ### <td align="center"><img src="https://cdn-icons-png.flaticon.com/512/5557/5557844.png" width="80"/> Why use it?